roswelly/solana-monaco-protocol-copy-trading-bot/README.md

-# Solana Prediction Market Copy Trading Bot MVP
+# Solana Monaco Protocol Copy Trading Bot

 A Node.js + TypeScript bot that monitors and copies trades from selected addresses on Solana prediction markets.